-- 2 In the Molecule File Browser window, use the Browse... and the Load buttons load the file common/ubq_ww_eq.pdb into your psf file.
+- 1 Choose the File → New Molecule... menu item and using the Browse... and Load buttons load the file common/ubq.psf that you created in the first unit for ubiquitin in vacuum.
+(If you did not succeed in generating this file in unit 1, look for common/example-output/ubq.psf) - 2 In the Molecule File Browser window, use the Browse... and the Load buttons load the file common/ubq_ww_eq.pdb into your psf file.
 Be certain that the Load files for: field says 1:ubq.psf.
 When you are done, close the Molecule File Browser window.
 The equilibrated ubiquitin without water is now available in VMD. - 3 In the VMD TkCon window, write the following command: